Coldog2333/Coldog2333.github.io/_pages/about.md

 My research direction is Document-grounded Dialogue System (DGDS).
 Unfortunately, it was almost perfectly done by CloseAI's ChatGPT/GPT-4.
 As a human, it is a piece of good news but as for a PhD candidate, it sucks.
 Anyway, any interesting discussion is welcome and my full publications can be accessed from google scholar. <a href='https://scholar.google.com/citations?user=gvKNfGEAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).

+Currently, I am working on research related to
+- Large Language Model (no so large but large enough that cannot be fitted in a single A100 80GB GPU)
+- Chain-of-thought Finetuning
+- Evaluation for DGDS
+- Dialogue Segmentation

+Any collaboration or discussion is welcome!

 # 🔥 News
 - *2023.04*: &nbsp;🎉🎉 D1->D2.